I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-rtlinitializesid.md

 <p> </p>

 ## -remarks
 <p>Although <b>RtlInitializeSid</b> sets the number of subauthorities for the SID, it does not set the subauthority values.
 This must be done separately by calling <b>RtlSubAuthoritySid</b>. </p>

 <p>For more information about security and access control, see the documentation on these topics in the Microsoft Windows SDK. </p>

-<p>Although <b>RtlInitializeSid</b> sets the number of subauthorities for the SID, it does not set the subauthority values.
-This must be done separately by calling <b>RtlSubAuthoritySid</b>. </p>

-<p>For more information about security and access control, see the documentation on these topics in the Microsoft Windows SDK. </p>